 Select anywhere on the map below to view the interactive version

 There were 10 states participating in the Medicaid Incentives for the Prevention of Chronic Diseases Model.
-(List)
+To view an interactive map of this Model, visit the Where Innovation is Happening page, and select this model from the drop-down menu on the left side of the page.

 The following States were awarded grants based upon their proposal.
 They include statewide and non-statewide program areas in urban and rural locations: